DATA-606-2023-FALL-TUESDAY/Thamatam_Abhishek/docs/proposal.md

   *Public Health:* Doing inspections this way can lead to a reduction in foodborne illnesses and related hospitalizations, ultimately improving public health outcomes.
 - Research questions
-1. Can we predict the outcome of a restaurant's health inspection based on historical data and restaurant attributes?
+1. Are there potential biases in the data or model predictions that need to be addressed to ensure fairness in inspection processes?
 2. What are the key factors that influence the likelihood of a restaurant failing an inspection?
 3. Can we develop an early warning system that identifies restaurants at risk of failing inspections well in advance of the actual inspection date?
 4. How early can we predict potential issues to allow for proactive intervention?